-Here's what that might look like, looking at Airbnb budget travel, selecting the custom built Travelers audience segment of those in Generation Z:
+Here's what that might look like, looking at Airbnb budget travel, and selecting the custom-built Travelers audience segment of those in Generation Z:

-Using these custom built audience segments, in which users can build on their own and save for later, you can effectively and precisely research specific audiences and analyze Gen Z trends.
+Using these custom-built audience segments, which users can build on their own and save for later, you can effectively and precisely research specific audiences and analyze Gen Z trends.

 Instead of relying on assumptions, listening allows researchers to make precise observations and predictions about specific segments of people, including Gen Z.

 Download the full Gen Z Personas report here!